 San Juan’s museum of Puerto Rican art is one of the top museums in Puerto Rico, and it’s easy to see why.

 First of all, the museum itself is beautiful.
-It’s housed in the former San Juan Municipal Hospital and has two wings with a gorgeous, multi-story Grand Hall in the middle.
+It’s located in artsy Santurce and is housed in the former San Juan Municipal Hospital and has two wings with a gorgeous, multi-story Grand Hall in the middle.